Helping Rural Smallholders in Kenya Become More Self-Sufficient

 The NENO Group, who was chosen for the first project, researched greenhouse tomatoes, thought about chickens, and finally settled on a high quality Aryshire heifer and supporting services as their initial project.
 The heifer has regular veterinary visits, has both an acre of Napier grass and bagged feed, has access to clean water, and has had two calves.
-The project expanded last year to include pigs.
+The project expanded last year to include a piggery.

-Our biggest challenge now as we are positioned to expand the program is to incorporate business and agricultural training resources that are appropriate to the grade level of the participants.
+Our biggest challenge now as we are positioned to expand the program is to incorporate business and agricultural training resources that are appropriate to the educational level of the participants.
 We discovered during the survey that many women in Kenya had left school at an early grade level, equivalent to the third or fourth grade in the US.

 As of this writing (January 2018), project principal Oscar Siema Mmbali has settled in as the first pastoral minister for the Friends United Meeting in Belize.
 We are discussing community building in Belize, using the lessons from Kenya to build on.

 Thank you for reading this, and please see my photos from the Ileho region and other parts of rural of Kenya here.
-On a less cheerful note, read “A Death in Kenya – Villance Libosho Lukhavi’s Story” Villance was a young, promising engineering student whose life was cut short by an industrial “accident” at the plant of one of Kenya’s biggest firms, The New Kenya Cooperative Creameries.
+On a less cheerful note, read “A Death in Kenya – Villance Libosho Lukhavi’s Story” Villance was a young, a young, promising engineering student whose life was cut short by an industrial “accident” at the plant of one of Kenya’s biggest firms, The New Kenya Cooperative Creameries.
 They will never be held accountable.

-Please visit us on Facebook.
+Please visit us on Facebook